Nurses are on the front lines of our battle against COVID-19

 7 On Your Side appealed to de Blasio after learning dozens of nurses with parking permits had been issued thousands in fines for parking in temporary bus lanes.
 After 7 On Your Side advocated, de Blasio came to the nurses’ aid.

-The Mayor announced last week that the city would dismiss all of these tickets, provided nurses dispute/appeal them to the New York City Department of Transportation.
+Last week the mayor announced that the city would dismiss all of these tickets, provided nurses dispute/appeal them to the New York City Department of Transportation.

 Special COVID-19 Parking Permits